Merzasphor/MWSE/docs/source/types/tes3itemData.md

 A generic lua table that data can be written to, and synced to/from the save.
 All information stored must be valid for serialization to json.
 For data that doesn't persist, use `tempData`.

+There is a guide available [here](https://mwse.github.io/MWSE/guides/storing-data/) on using this table.

 **Returns**:

 * `result` (table)